OpenBSD

 above.

-interface address", it is most likely that the driver is not compiled
+is most likely that the driver for a network card is not compiled into

 If both (external and internal) NIC's are configured, edit /etc/pf.conf

-and give the proper device name for "IntIf" (Internal
+and put the proper device name for "IntIf" (Internal

 Interface) and "ExtIf" (External Interface) just below